2025 Supercars Championship: Driver changes

-Tim Slade retired from full time competition, joining Matt Stone Racing for the Enduro Cup, and was replaced by Richie Stanaway, who departed Grove Racing.
-Stanaway was replaced by 2023 Super2 Series winner Kai Allen.
+Tim Slade retired from full time competition.
+He joined Matt Stone Racing for the Enduro Cup, and was replaced at PremiAir Racing by Richie Stanaway.
+2023 Super2 Series winner Kai Allen graduated to replace Stanaway at Grove Racing.

-Mark Winterbottom departed Team 18 and drove for Tickford Racing in the Enduro Cup.
-He was replaced by Anton de Pasquale, who departed Dick Johnson Racing.
-Brodie Kostecki left Erebus Motorsport, to replace De Pasquale at Dick Johnson Racing, and was replaced by Super2 Series graduate Cooper Murray.
+Mark Winterbottom departed Team 18 and joined Tickford Racing for the Enduro Cup.

+Anton de Pasquale departed Dick Johnson Racing to replace Winterbottom at Team 18.

+Brodie Kostecki left Erebus Motorsport and replaced De Pasquale at Dick Johnson Racing.

+Super2 Series graduate Cooper Murray replaced Kostecki at Erebus.

 Mid-season changes

 Aaron Love left Blanchard Racing Team after the Sydney SuperSprint.
 He was replaced by Aaron Cameron.

 Richie Stanaway left PremiAir Racing after the Gold Coast 500.
 He was replaced by Jayden Ojeda.

+Wildcard entries

+Triple Eight Race Engineering's wildcard program continued, with Zach Bates entered at Ipswich before joining forces with Craig Lowndes for Tailem Bend and Bathurst.

+Tickford Racing would again enter a wildcard for Lochie Dalton at the Perth Super 440 and Rylan Gray at the Darwin Triple Crown.
+Dalton and Gray would then partner each other for the endurance events.
+NASCAR Cup Series driver Austin Cindric would also join the team in a third car at the Adelaide Grand Final.

+Matt Stone Racing entered a third car for Cameron Crick at Sydney and Ipswich before he partnered Aaron Seton for the endurance events.

 Calendar

 The following circuits are due to host a round of the 2025 championship.